 That is correct!
 There is not a custom with the Polynesian and Melanesian people of the South Pacific?

-When any person first arrives into say the Cook Islands, you will hear almost immediately “Is this your first time into the islands?”
+When any person first arrives in the Cook Islands, you will hear almost immediately “Is this your first time in the islands?”

 While the Immigration agent may have another reason, when you hear it from a local, it is because they truly want to know.
-It establishes how the local will interact with you.
+It establishes how the locals will interact with you.

-A local person would never think of expecting and honored guest to pay a tip for any service.
+A local person would never think of expecting an honored guest to pay a tip for any service.
 Honored guests are to be welcomed!

 Now, here is where it gets interesting!